khushim21/SpaceBar/README.md

 # __SpaceBar__

-SpaceBar started out as an individual programming project built during a data engineering programme I attended.
 The idea is: you arrive at the (fake)) SpaceBar restaurant, on your table there is a tablet device through which you order rounds of drinks and eventually receive your receipt.

 ## __Running the app__